AdobeDocs/document-services/src/pages/use-cases/page-content/financial/streamline-procurement-processes.md

 * Generate POs, RFPs, RFQs, or agreement documents in PDF from data in procurement management systems using Document Generation API
 * Combine, secure from editing, and view documents before sharing with suppliers using PDF Services API
 * View PDFs in procurement system for review using PDF Embed API
-* Send agreements for signature using Adobe Sign API
+* Send agreements for signature using Adobe Acrobat Sign API

 ### Relevant APIs